Marcus Bachhuber, M.D. (VA Scholar)

 Carley Riley, M.D., M.P.P.

-Yale University Carley Riley, M.D., M.P.P. received her undergraduate and medical degrees from Northwestern University.
-She earned a Master of Public Policy from UCLA and completed residency training in Pediatrics at Children's Hospital Los Angeles.
-Currently, Dr. Riley recently completed a fellowship in Pediatric Critical Care Medicine at Cincinnati Children's Hospital.
-She is interested in looking at resource allocation, outcome, and translations of research into policy.
+Yale University Carley Riley, M.D., M.P.P.grew up in the northern suburbs of Chicago.
+She received both her undergraduate education in English Literature and her medical degree from Northwestern University.
+She subsequently earned a Master of Public Policy from UCLA, completed residency training in Pediatrics at Children's Hospital Los Angeles, and then graduated fellowship in Pediatric Critical Care Medicine at Cincinnati Children's Hospital Medical Center.
+Through her research and activism, Dr. Riley strives to create healthier communities across all demographics by building positive health assets, fostering resilience, and promoting population health from childhood into adulthood.

 Loren Robinson, M.D. completed the Combined Internal Medicine and Pediatrics program at UNC Chapel Hill.
 As both an Internist and Pediatrician, she feels that she has developed a skill set that will allow her to care for patients across generations, with a special emphasis on transition of care of the difficult adolescent patient.
 For her undergraduate training, Loren attended Spelman College where she graduated Summa Cum Laude with a degree in French/Pre-Medical Studies.
 Dr. Robinson then proceeded to complete her medical studies at Duke University School of Medicine.
 She spent her years at Duke working to engage and give back to both the local and global communities, spending a year abroad in Cape Town, South Africa conducting a project geared toward empowering community health workers.
 While at Duke, she was very active in the community, from mentoring on the undergraduate campus to implementing a healthy behaviors program at a local middle school.
 She continued this tradition of activism at UNC.
 Dr. Robinson's ultimate goal is to practice comprehensive care in an underserved community.